Hide dress with colored designs in glass beads decorating the top half.

 American oilman Thomas Gilcrease, the founder of Gilcrease Museum, Tulsa, Oklahoma, was of Muscogee (Creek) ancestry and sought to tell the story of the United States through art that emphasized Native cultures and the history of the American West.
 As scholars and curators increasingly embrace the imperative to foreground Native perspectives, Gilcrease Museum is distinct for having been shaped by the connoisseurship of an Indigenous collector who maintained personal relationships with a number of the Native artists whose works he acquired.

-Past Forward takes a thematic approach to Native American art history, considering ways in which Indigenous artists across time have conceptualized and represented similar subjects.
-The exhibition will be structured around transhistorical themes, each featuring two- and three-dimensional Indigenous objects ranging from ancient to contemporary.
+Past Forward was initiated by Indigenous scholar Chelsea M. Herr (Choctaw Nation of Oklahoma), Jack and Maxine Zarrow Curator for Indigenous Art and Culture at Gilcrease Museum.
+She and Janet Catherine Berlo, Professor of Art History (Emerita) at the University of Rochester, co-curated the exhibition, which takes a thematic approach to Native American art history, considering ways in which Indigenous artists across time have conceptualized and represented similar subjects.
+The exhibition is structured around transhistorical themes, each featuring two- and three-dimensional Indigenous objects ranging from ancient to contemporary.
 As a comparative context, a small selection of works by Euro-American artists such as Charles Russell and George Catlin depicting Native American peoples and landscapes are included.
 In addition to offering an overview of Indigenous visual culture through highlights from Gilcrease Museum, Past Forward also amplifies the perspectives of Native community members, scholars, and artists through the exhibition’s multi-vocal interpretive program and catalog entries that feature varied Indigenous perspectives.

 Co-organized by the American Federation of Arts and Gilcrease Museum.